 In this episode, we immerse ourselves in the potent juices of the manosphere with British journalist and author James Bloodworth.
 James recently published Lost Boys: A Personal Journey Through the Manosphere and takes us on a whirlwind tour of various misogynistic and anti-feminist subcultures, including pickup artists, incels, and the blue, red, and black pill communities.
 Drawing on his personal experiences and research, James discusses the appeal and dangers of the manosphere, touching on themes such as insecure masculinity and the commodification of social interactions.
 We also get into some joyful political implications and consider the role of social media in spreading these messages.
 One for all the family!LinksLost Boys - Journey into the ManosphereJames' SubstackThe Guardian – Journey into the Manosphere – Review of Lost BoysProspect Magazine – Matthew Goodwin, Reform and the politics of resentment – Bloodworth’s recent article on Matt Goodwin

-Chris Kavanaugh is with me as usual.
+Chris Kavanagh is with me as usual.

-I'm Matt Brown and this is a special interview edition where we, from time to time, we talk to authors perhaps and other people too probably whose field of interest overlaps with our own.
+I'm Matt Brown, and this is a special interview edition where we, from time to time, we talk to authors, perhaps, and other people too, probably, whose field of interest overlaps with our own.

 And today that field is the manosphere.

-Most of you probably know that term, some sort of network of online communities, men's rights activists, pickup artists and less salubrious type corners of the internet.
+Most of you probably know that term, some sort of network of online communities, men's rights activists, pickup artists, and less salubrious type corners of the internet.

 And, you know, he's done exposes, he's written many articles for many venues.

-And with his book, Lost Boys, A Personal Journey Through the Manosphere, he's looked at the online world of incels, pickup artists, and the political side too of this manosphere and toxic masculinity.
+And with his book, Lost Boys, a personal journey through the manosphere, he's looked at the online world of incels, pickup artists, and the political side too of this manosphere and toxic masculinity.

-So James, thanks for coming on.
+So, James, thanks for coming on.

 Welcome.